blackchip-org/zc/doc/ops/rand.md

 ## roll

-Rolls dice as specified by `dice` in standard dice notation.
-The argument `dice` may start with the number of dice to roll, followed by the literal character `d`, and then the number of faces found on each die.
+Rolls dice as specified by *dice* in standard dice notation.
+The argument *dice* may start with the number of dice to roll, followed by the literal character `d`, and then the number of faces found on each die.
 For example, use `3d6` to roll three six sided dice.

-    ( dice:Str -- rolls...:Int )
+    ( dice:Str -- Int* )

 <!-- test: roll -->